lynxthecat/cake-autorate/README.md

 but not necessarily all, of the time.

 **Setting the maximum bandwidth:**
-The maximum bandwidth should be set to the lower of the maximum bandwidth that the ISP can provide or the maximum bandwidth required by the user.
+The maximum bandwidth should be set to the maximum bandwidth that the ISP can provide.
-The script will adjust the bandwidth up when there is traffic, as long no RTT spike is detected.
+When there is heavy traffic, the script will adjust the bandwidth up to this limit, and then back off if a RTT spike is detected.
-Setting this value to a maximum required level will have the advantage that the script will stay at that level during optimum conditions rather than always having to test whether the bandwidth can be increased (which necessarily results in allowing some excess latency through).
+The script will tend to remain at that level during low latency rather than always testing whether the bandwidth can be increased (which necessarily results in allowing some excess latency through).

 To elaborate on setting the minimum and maximum, a variable bandwidth connection